 One motorcycle and all its riders; valid for 7 days.

 Great Sand Dunes Annual Family Pass - $30.00

 Covers one family's entrance for 12 months from time of purchase.
 Valid for two adults with signatures plus others in vehicle.

 Great Sand Dunes Visitor Center

-The Visitor Center features: -20-minute movie about the park - Interactive exhibits for all ages - Park store with wide selection of books, postcards, magnets, T-Shirts, posters, toys, games, and more - Exhibit area of fine art paintings and photography - First Aid Room - Back porch with viewing scope - Restrooms and drinking water - Simple snacks - Firewood for sale (when campground concessioner is not open) - Rangers to answer questions and help you plan your visit
+The Visitor Center is open 8:30-5:00 Memorial Day weekend through Labor Day weekend, and 9:00-4:30 the rest of the year.
+It features: -20-minute movie about the park - Interactive exhibits for all ages - Park store - Exhibit area of fine art paintings and photography - First Aid Room - Back porch with viewing scope - Restrooms and drinking water - Simple snacks - Firewood for sale (when campground concessioner is not open) - Rangers to answer questions and help you plan your visit